The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Simulation pipeline

 \subsection{Scan strategy and noise parameters}

 For the Jupiter observations, we simulate Constant Elevation Scans (CES) to avoid systematic effects arising from varying the telescope's elevation, and we set a maximum allowed observing time of an hour.
-Given an observing site, time and target, \textbf{TOAST} simulates observing schedules that conform to observing constraints such as elevation and boresight distance to Sun and the Moon.
-It uses the \textbf{PyEphem}\footnote{https://rhodesmill.org/pyephem/} software to predict the target's location with respect to the observatory.
+Given an observing site, time and target, \texttt{TOAST} simulates observing schedules that conform to observing constraints such as elevation and boresight distance to Sun and the Moon.
+It uses the \texttt{PyEphem}\footnote{https://rhodesmill.org/pyephem/} software to predict the target's location with respect to the observatory.
 We run the scheduler with an allowed elevation range of [\SI{45}{\degree}, \SI{55}{\degree}] and Sun/Moon avoidance radii set to \SI{45}{\degree}.
-The sampling rate and scanning speed are set to \SI{200}{\hertz} and \SI{1.5}{\degree\per\second} at all times.
-Scans that would require more than an hour to complete are broken up into sub-scans to allow for tuning and calibration of the instrument.
+The sampling rate and scanning speed are set to \SI{200}{\hertz} and \SI{1.5}{\degree\per\second}, respectively, at all times.
+The chosen maximum duration for a single CES facilitates tuning and calibrating the instrument; however, it takes Jupiter approximately 55 minutes to pass through the observing patch.
+After scheduling a single CES that follows these requirements, the scheduler moves on to the next day when Jupiter is available for observation.
 The simulated scans consider a single wafer (equipped with 860 detectors) each time instead of the full focal plane and cover an azimuth range of $\sim$ \SI{20}{\degree}.
-The typical length of such an observation is almost the allowed hour.
-We will measure Jupiter with the HWP continuously spinning but do not model it in the simulation.
+In practice, we will measure Jupiter with the HWP continuously spinning but do not model it in the simulation.
 The signal amplitude from the sources is orders of magnitude greater than the polarized signal from the microwave sky and thus we neglect this effect in the current simulations.
 Figure \ref{fig:sso_ss} shows the daily trajectory of Jupiter over the full months of June, July, and August of the year 2021 which we choose to simulate in terms of the planet's elevation as a function of time.
 Each curve is color-coded according to Jupiter's azimuth value.
-The interval denoted by a black dashed line refers to the observed region.
+The 2D interval defined by the black dashed line refers to the observed region.